ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 -   _CSS Classes and Custom Properties that affect the component:_ Unchanged
 -   _Slots:_ Unchanged

-The Figma design includes appearances of the accordion header that reflect those of the `block`, `outline`, and `ghost` appearances used in other components.
+The design includes appearances of the accordion header that reflect those of the `block`, `outline`, and `ghost` appearances used in other components.
 These designs are similar to those of the nimble-button and its `appearance` types, but the accordion does not use the `.control` css class, it uses `.region` and `.heading`.
 Because of this, differences in border functionality, and the possibility of excess overridden css classes if patterns are used, shared styles will not be used, and new styles for the accordion and accordion-item will be created.
 The appearances of `block`, `outline`, and `ghost` will be implemented under the HTML attribute `appearance`, which will use conditional css styles based on `appearance`'s value (ex. `:host([appearance='outline'])` will have styling for the outline button).

 Documentation will be added to advise against using multiple Nimble Accordions with different appearances next to each other.